Promethys/revive/README.md

 Filament v4 is currently in **beta**, and this plugin does **not support** it yet.

-We will begin testing and adapting the package once Filament v4 reaches a more stable release stage.
+We will begin testing and adapting the package soon.
 Until then, please use this plugin with **Filament v3.x** only.

 > Trying to install this plugin on Filament v4 may result in unexpected errors or breaking changes.